 5. DEXMA Energy Academy Certificate

 At DEXMA, we have our own online Energy Academy.
-It has two different blocks: one about using DEXCell Energy Manager software and another about general Energy Management.
+It has two different blocks: one about using DEXMA software and another about general Energy Management.
 With these courses, you can quickly train your teams both technically and commercially.
 The courses consist of short video tutorials and a final exam to evaluate each of them, with a certificate on completion.

 Getting trained up